HTTP > Advanced Threat Protection > Policies | Policy List | Spyware/Grayware Scan

 Like hacking tools, password crackers are malicious tools designed to seek out weak

+passwords, generally poor security, or to mine valuable data.
 In the context of IT use, these programs are usually considered legitimate.
 In the

 wrong hands, however, they can create significant security concerns.